menu iconknow your dna logosearch icon

 Investigators collect samples from various places, including directly from the subject, from items he or she has touched, or from a sample “left behind,” such as a hair that fell out.

-Considerations When Evaluating DNA Evidence
+Considerations When Evaluating DNA and DNA Analysis Test Results

 With all the benefits that come with using DNA evidence, there are also pitfalls.

+Privacy concerns also exist.
 Conducting familial searches exposes people not connected to criminal activity and pulls them into a situation.
 It might even expose family connections people didn’t know existed.

+Finally, racial disparities exist when it comes to DNA analysis.
 Because more African American men have their DNA stored in state and federal databases, there is a higher risk of surveillance on minority communities.

 Overall, there is a concern that DNA analysis could lead to the creation of a “genetic dragnet” and bring people with no direct link to crime into an investigation, exposing their privacy for no reason.